alexch/unsuck/ios-notes.md

     this works well for making your interface buttons click and simple UI interaction stuff.
 However, it is absolutely shite for anything more complicated than that (think: a game)...
 For better control of the sound, you will require either openAL or audioUnits or the audioQueue.

+My recommendation is the AVAudioPlayer -- it's gotten a bit better since iOS 4 -- can synchronize start time of several players

 http://stackoverflow.com/questions/2067267/where-to-start-with-audio-synthesis-on-iphone
 http://atastypixel.com/blog/using-remoteio-audio-unit/